 - 1. Ascending and descending of a physical body. - 2.
 Ascending and descending in greatness and power. - 3.
 Intellectual processes: When we reflect on something beneath ourselves, we are said to descend, and when our attention is raised to a subject above us, we ascend. - 4.
-Prophetic influence or "overflow" from God is called yerida, "descending," while termination of the prophetic communication or the departure of the divine glory from a place is called aliyah, "ascending." - 5.
-Descending: used when divine punishment is visited upon man.
-Maimonides returns to descent (yarad ) in 1:27, to show that Onkelos, the early Bible translator, usually rendered it with Aramaic euphemisims for divine "manifestation."
+Prophetic influence or emanation from God is called yerida, "descending," while termination of the prophetic communication from an individual or the departure of the divine glory from a place is called aliyah, "ascending." - 5.
+Descending: This is the term employed when divine punishment is visited upon man.
+Maimonides returns to descent (yarad) in 1:27, to show that Onkelos, the early Bible translator, usually rendered it with Aramaic euphemisms for divine "manifestation."